-The organization of meetings and training sections from qualified technical advisers can ensure that all farmers could take the opportunity to learn new skills.

-This may save on future costs and increase local engagement and ownership of the carbon farming projects, buyers' voluntary actions, carbon transactions.
+capacity building: organizing meeting and training from qualified technical advisers and make sure that all project partners take the opportunity to learn new skills.
+This may save on future costs and increase local engagement and ownership of the carbon farming projects; buyers voluntary actions, carbon transactions.